Skip to main content

 Punt: Where It Lands in 2026

 Punt is a 2024 launch from Gold Coin Group LLC, the same Texas-based operator behind Chanced Casino.
-The product itself is real: roughly 1,370+ games an Evolution-anchored live dealer lobby, and a published 0-1 business day redemption window that's faster than any sweepstakes brand we've measured.
+The product itself is real: roughly 1,370+ games an Evolution-anchored live dealer lobby, and a published 0-1 business day redemption window that ranks among the fastest published in the sweepstakes category.
 The friction sits elsewhere, a $100 redemption floor that's double what WOW Vegas and Chumba charge, no public licensing trail because sweepstakes brands operate under contest law not gaming law, and a parent company sitting inside an active federal arbitration matter (Kelsch v.
 Gold Coin Group LLC) that the rest of the industry is watching closely.

 Mid-tier in our ranking of US sweepstakes brands.